RyanReedUSE/vs-code-extension-youtrack/README.md

 - Update the issue status (state).
 - Create a branch from an issue.
 - Record spent time for a given issue.
+- Pin an issue to the app's status bar for quick access to the issue.

 # Requirements